Parent PLUS Loan

 When completing this application, a credit check will be performed to determine the parent's eligibility for the loan.
 The application can be found online at: https://www.studentloans.gov/

 The THIRD step is for a parent borrower to complete the Direct Loan Master Promissory Note (DLMPN) for Parent PLUS Loans on behalf of the student.
 If you already have a valid DLMPN on file with Direct Lending, you can skip this step.
 Each DLMPN is valid for 10 years as long as a disbursement took place.
 This can be done by going to https://www.studentloans.gov/.

 The FOURTH step in the PLUS process occurs when the funds are disbursed.
-After direct institutional costs (tuition/fees and campus room/board) have been paid, any excess funds will go either directly to your dependent student (by the method determined by the student for his/her other federal financial,) or to you, the parent borrower, via check.
+After direct institutional costs (tuition/fees and campus room/board) have been paid, any excess funds will go either directly to your dependent student (by the method determined by the student for their other federal financial,) or to you, the parent borrower, via check.

 - You have the right to cancel all or a portion of the PLUS loan proceeds by contacting the Office of Financial Aid, Scholarships, & Veterans Services prior to disbursement.